HadrienG/nanoflow/README.md

 #### --genome_size
 * genome size of the organism you are trying to assemble
 * required if `--assembler canu`

+### profiles

+By default nanoflow will execute on your local nachine using dockers.
+You can modify this behavior with the `-profile` option

+Existing profiles:

+* `planet`: to execute it on the SGBC cluster

 ## License